Braccio da Montone: Biography

 Later Braccio entered the service of King Ladislaus of Naples, who was at war with Florence and the Pope: at the time he had 1,200 cavalry and 1,000 infantry under him.
 He ravaged the lands of the Trinci of Foligno but, when Perugia accepted Ladislaus' suzerainty, Braccio sided against him and moved to Ancona, capturing Jesi.

-In 1409 Braccio fought at Città di Castello, in Arezzo, for the Florentines and then moved to Rome where he besieged Castel Sant'Angelo, returning to the Marche for the winter.
+In 1409 Braccio fought at Città di Castello, for the Florentines and then moved to Rome where he besieged Castel Sant'Angelo, returning to the Marche for the winter.
 In 1410 Rome was attacked by the troops of Lucas and Ladislaus of Naples, as well as by several bands of mercenaries, including Braccio's own; when the Neapolitan troops retreated from the city, he attacked and defeated them at Sora, which he also sacked.
 In the same year he was simultaneously at the service of Florence and Spoleto, but this did not prevent him to besiege the hateful Perugia, though in vain.
 The rapid movements of his troops became proverbial, and a new school of the condottieri's art, the Braccesca, was named after him.

 The following year the Antipope John XXIII assigned him the fiefdom of Montone and the governorship of Bologna.
 Braccio took advantage of his position to extort huge sums of money from the cities of Romagna.
 In 1414 he fought in Todi against Sforza, who had been hired by the King of Naples; in June he entered Florence, with which he signed a pact of alliance for 10 years.